-1. Dong Xuan Market, April 2018.
-Wherever I’m in Asia, it doesn’t take me long to sniff out the local markets, especially when I’m in desperate need of some major T-shirt replenishment.
+1. April 2018.
+Wherever I am in Asia, it doesn’t take me long to sniff out the local markets, especially when I’m in desperate need of some major T-shirt replenishment.
 This amazing indoor complex on the northern edge of Hanoi’s old quarter was built in 1899 by the French.
 It’s Hanoi’s biggest and boldest market and whatever you’re looking for, chances are you’ll find it here.

-4. Dong Xuan Market, April 2018.
+4. April 2018.
 I felt a bit sorry for some of the women in Dong Xuan’s unloved seafood section.
 They weren’t getting much tourist action; I guess when you’re dragging yourself across Vietnam with nothing but a rucksack, you just don’t have room for a kilo of shrimp.

 I do love a big, bustling market!
 In fact, I’ve also scribbled pieces on:

 Hefang Market Street (Hangzhou, China).

 Jagalchi Fish Market (Busan, Korea).

 For more on Vietnam’s amazing capital, have a look at my other 5s from around Hanoi.

 Like these?
 Then why not have a leaf through my articles from across Vietnam.